When it Comes to Your Freedom,

 California’s gun legislation is complicated and frequently changes.
-As a result some individuals are unaware when they are acting unlawfully.
+As a result, some individuals are unaware that they are acting unlawfully.
 Even the simple acts of buying, selling, and registering a gun in California can be confusing and result in serious firearm charges.

 If you have been charged with a weapons-related crime, we strongly urge you to contact a knowledgeable Ontario gun lawyer as soon as possible.
 Firearms offenses are taken very seriously at the local court, but with our aggressive legal strategies and long-standing relationships with local prosecutors and judges, our defense attorneys could help you negotiate a fair outcome.